Reimbursement for Ultrasonic Biomicroscopy

 Q What does Medicare allow for UBM?

-A CPT 76513 is billable per eye.
-When the test is performed bilaterally, bill with modifier -50 and units “1” and increase your fee accordingly.
-The 2016 national Medicare Physician Fee Schedule allowable is $96.31.
-Of this amount, $60.15 is for the technical component and $36.16 is for the professional component.
+A CPT 76513 is defined by Medicare as bilateral, so bill once whether one or both eyes are tested.
+The 2021 national Medicare Physician Fee Schedule allowable is $79.91.
+Of this amount, $47.46 is for the technical component and $32.45 is for the professional component.
 Medicare allowable amounts are adjusted in each area by local wage indices; other payers set their own rates.